rdkcentral/rdkb-halif-test-platform/README.md

         d.
 If only PSM_COOLED is supported , fill this param  with "Supported_PSM_STATE" : [4]

     * Platform can support multiple Power Saving Mode States.
 Specify as a comma separated list.
-Refer the example given below
+Refer the example given below :

         "Supported_PSM_STATE" : [1,2]

+6. For FanIndex:

+        a.
+If platform supports only 1 fan , fill this parm with "FanIndex" : [0]

+        b.
+If platform supports 2 fans , fill this param with "FanIndex" : [0,1]

+    *  The range of FanIndex is from 0 to 1.